michelesr/thesis/src/mvaa.md

 applications.
 With Docker Compose, the entire application structure can be defined in a single configuration file called `docker-compose.yml`, and instanced with a singe command.
-Docker compose is written in the *Python* programming language @wikipedia-python.
+Docker compose is written in the *Python* programming language.

 ### The docker-compose.yml configuration file

 The `docker-compose.yml` configuration file Docker Compose contains a description of the application containers to instantiate, link and run.
-The syntax used by this configuration file is *YAML* @wikipedia-yaml, a language for data serialization (like *JSON*).
+The syntax used by this configuration file is *YAML*, a language for data serialization (like *JSON*).

 An example of a simple web app configuration consists in a Dockerfile for the